 Neo-classical Economics and Environmental Sustainability

 The academic discipline of economics encompasses the study of the methods, objectives, and moral dimensions of economic activity, as well as their consequences for human well-being.
 Over a considerable period, the subject has extensively examined the dynamics, interconnections, and tradeoffs between economic progress and environmental sustainability.
 The classical school of economics, the pioneer school of thought in the subject, which emerged in the late 18th and 19th centuries and consisted of economists like Adam Smith, David Ricardo, and J.S.
 Mill, was more concerned with output, distribution, and economic growth.
-They didn’t address the environmental concerns explicitly since the environmental challenges confronted now, such as climate change, biodiversity loss, limited resources, etc., were not significant worries in that period (Spash, 1999).
+They did not address the environmental concerns explicitly since the environmental challenges confronted now, such as climate change, biodiversity loss, limited resources, etc., were not significant worries in that period (Spash, 1999).
 Succeeding economic theories, such as the ones in the neo-classical school of thought that emerged in the late 19th and early 20th centuries, integrated increasingly extensive perspectives on the economic-environment dynamic as environmental consciousness had risen by then.
 The neo-classical economic paradigm perceives the environment as a resource that can be exploited for the benefit of the economy.
 This thought has resulted in the development of several theories on the environmental-economic dynamic, each of which has its own set of strengths and weaknesses.
 Competitive markets, according to neo-classical economics, are efficient platforms for allocating resources, especially environmental resources (den Butter and Hofkes, 2006).
 The demand-supply forces are intended to push resources towards where they are most useful.
 They assert that well-defined property rights and legal transaction costs allow efficient resource allocation and usage.
 Neo-classical economics proposes solutions that are market-driven in light of resource management and the environment.
-To absorb externalities and match private incentives with social and environmental objectives, they propose mechanisms like Cap-and-trade (2) programmes and Pigouvian taxes (3) (Gonçalves and Costa, 2022).
+To absorb externalities and match private incentives with social and environmental objectives, they propose mechanisms like Cap-and-trade (2) programmes and Pigouvian taxes (3) (Gonçalves & Costa, 2022).
 Furthermore, the neo-classical school of thought focuses on the importance of technological advancements in minimising environmental impacts.
-The assumption is that as resources become more expensive or scarce, the market will reinforce innovation, leading to the development of environment-friendly technologies and more efficient resource utilisation.
+The assumption is that as resources become more expensive or scarce, the market will reinforce innovation, leading to the development of environmentally friendly technologies and more efficient resource utilisation.

 Another important contribution of neo-classical economics was the Kuznets Curve (4), which states that environmental degradation becomes worse with economic development but improves as economies stay healthy.
 Technological advancements play a vital role in the Kuznets curve as they enable the adoption of greener technologies and sustainable practices.
-As nations grow economically, innovative technologies can reduce environmental impacts, reduce environmental degradation, and lead to a more sustainable pathway on the Kuznets curve (Dinda, 2004).
+As nations grow economically, innovative technologies can reduce environmental impacts and lead to a more sustainable pathway on the Kuznets curve (Dinda, 2004).

 Neo-classicals consider the environment a resource for economic gain, ignoring its fundamental value and significance to the well-being of the people.
 It places an excessive emphasis on market efficiency while ignoring externalities and long-term environmental consequences.
 It prioritises economic benefits rather than long-term sustainability, neglecting the welfare of future generations.
-Non-market values like environmental qualities such as clean air, water, biodiversity, etc. are often overlooked.
-Neo-classical economics depends on a limited policy framework, backing market-based instruments that may fail to address complex environmental huddles, raising concerns about environmental policy effectiveness.
+Non-market values, such as environmental qualities like clean air, water, biodiversity, etc., are often overlooked.
+Neo-classical economics depends on a limited policy framework, backing market-based instruments that may fail to address complex environmental challenges, raising concerns about environmental policy effectiveness.

 Ecological Economics and Environmental Sustainability